DavidDock/ElephantMouseMonkey/README.md

 * Give more style options to the user with more background images and also add background sounds.

 ## Deployment

+Github Pages was used to deploy the website by the following steps:

+* I went to Github.
+* Selected my repository for this project.
+* Clicked on the Settings link.
+* Clicked on the Pages link in the left hand side navigation bar.
+* In the Source section, I chose main from the drop down select branch menu and selected Root from the drop down select folder menu.
+* Clicked save, and the live Github Pages site was deployed at [Elephant Mouse Monkey](https://daviddock.github.io/ElephantMouseMonkey/).

+To Fork the repository:

+* In Github go to the repository [https://github.com/DavidDock/ElephantMouseMonkey](https://github.com/DavidDock/ElephantMouseMonkey).
+* Click the fork button in the top right corner.

+To Clone the repository:

+* In Github go to the repository [https://github.com/DavidDock/ElephantMouseMonkey](https://github.com/DavidDock/ElephantMouseMonkey).
+*  Click the Code button and select if you'd like to clone with HTTPS, SSH or Github CLI and copy the link underneath.
+* Open your terminal in your code editor and change the working directory to the location you want to use for the cloned directory.
+* Type 'git clone', paste the link you copied and press enter.

 ## Testing